 Developed nations already have established infrastructure and can, therefore, roll out the latest technology available.
-Unfortunately, sams cannot be said of developing nations.
+Unfortunately, same cannot be said of developing nations.
 The fastest internet happens to be fibre optic and ADSL broadband connection.
 I doubt if we have a handful of this in most developing countries.

 Congestion of the Available Internet facilities in the Underdeveloped Nations

 Many of us living in developing countries are already familiar with the term “peak and off-peak” periods.
 Peak period is the hours where everyone is on the network and both data and voice calls quality suffers.
 You experience a nightmarish experience trying to browse the internet during peak periods.
 On the contrary, off-peak periods is when you can get things done faster if you are on a slow network.
 Peak periods fall between work periods and when it is about bedtime.
 I can categorize this from 12 am to 5 am for off-peak periods and 8 am to 5 pm for the peak.

 For you to work around this, you must upgrade your network to one that is not congested.
 You must pay more to get a better speed.
 This is also a challenge for most people in developing nations.

 What attracts many to paid IPTV is the stability, and picture quality with 4k and HD channels.
 It, therefore, comes as no surprise that this element requires a faster internet connection.
 Blazingly fast internet is often a luxury in underdeveloped states.
 While high video resolution and quality pictures is is a good thing for the developed/advanced countries of the world, it is a killjoy for us down here.